Drug kingpin 'El Chapo' to appear in federal court

 A day after his extradition, the master of escape, "El Chapo" pleaded not guilty in the New York federal court.

-The indictment alleges that from 1989 to 2014 Guzman led a continuing criminal enterprise responsible for importing and distributing massive amounts of narcotics and conspiring to murder rivals who posed a threat, Capers said.
+The indictment alleges that from 1989 to 2014 Guzman led a criminal enterprise responsible for importing and distributing massive amounts of narcotics and conspiring to murder rivals who posed a threat, Capers said.

 For years, the notorious cartel leader played a game of cat-and-mouse with the law.